microsoft/AIforEarthDataSets/data/landsat.md

 ##### Landsat 8 image files

+Within each scene, Landsat 8 files follow the [Landsat 8-9 Collection 2 Level 2 specification](https://prd-wret.s3.us-west-2.amazonaws.com/assets/palladium/production/atoms/files/LSDS-1328_Landsat8-9-OLI-TIRS-C2-L2-DFCB-v6.pdf); see the specification for complete documentation of both data and metadata.

+This section will provide a short summary of the files within each scene folder.
+All filenames are prefixed with the scene ID.

-Within a Landsat 8 (OLI/TIRS) scene folder, listing *.tif will enumerate all images, with suffixes indicating bands according to the following:
+Listing *.tif will enumerate all images, with suffixes indicating bands according to the following:

 * `B1`: Band 1 Visible (0.43-0.45 µm) 30m
 * `B2`: Band 2 Visible (0.450-0.51 µm) 30m